MoeinTavakoli/ansible/README.md

 mkdir -p .ssh
 ```

-we want to make secure connection on controll machine and nodes so send public key of the controll machine to all nodes
+we want to make secure connection on control machine and nodes so send public key of the control machine to all nodes

 `ssh-copy-id -i id_rsa.pub USERNAME@IP-OR-HOSTNMAE`

-now we have secure connection between controll machine and nodes
+now we have secure connection between control machine and nodes

 ## define groups in ansible